kiringodhwani/RustCheatSheet/README.md

 1. If some_fallible_expression evaluates to `Ok(value)`: It unwraps the Ok variant and value becomes the result of the expression.
 The execution continues normally.

 2. If some_fallible_expression evaluates to `Err(error)`: It immediately returns that `Err(error)` from the current function.
-This is why the function using `?` must have a Result return type that is compatible with the error type being propagated.
+This is why the function using `?` must have a `Result` return type that is compatible with the error type being propagated.

-- <ins>In the context of tests returning Result:</ins> **When you use `?` in such a test, if an operation inside the test returns an Err, that Err is automatically returned from the test function itself.
+- <ins>In the context of tests returning `Result`:</ins> **When you use `?` in such a test, if an operation inside the test returns an Err, that Err is automatically returned from the test function itself.
 The Rust test runner then interprets this Err return as a test failure.**

 - <ins>Why it's useful:</ins> **Without `?`, you'd have to write `match` statements** or unwrap()/expect() calls for every fallible operation.

 ### Examples

-**Example without a Result Return Type:**
+**Example without a `Result` Return Type:**

 ```Rust
 fn safe_divide(numerator: i32, denominator: i32) -> i32 {